pangpang20/gaussdb-python/docs/api/module.rst

-The `!psycopg` module
+The `!gaussdb` module
 =====================

-Psycopg implements the `Python Database DB API 2.0 specification`__.
+GaussDB implements the `Python Database DB API 2.0 specification`__.
 As such it also exposes the `module-level objects`__ required by the specifications.

 .. __: https://www.python.org/dev/peps/pep-0249/
 .. __: https://www.python.org/dev/peps/pep-0249/#module-interface

-.. module:: psycopg
+.. module:: gaussdb

 .. autofunction:: connect